 The Stunning Transformation Of Keri Russell

-The actress remains more private than many of her peers, but she's had her fill of personal drama made public.
+The actor remains more private than many of her peers, but she's had her fill of personal drama made public.
 Fans have even been able to get an inside look at Keri Russell's relationship with Matthew Rhys, her co-star who became her romantic partner.

 Despite a remarkable 30-year career under her belt, she remains incredibly modest.
 "I haven't had some great plan. ...
 I've been incredibly lucky and had some really good opportunities and experiences.
 There's no rhyme or reason," she told Variety.
-Read on to learn more about the stunning transformation of Keri Russell.

 Keri Russell originally wanted to be a dancer

-It's hard to believe the woman behind one of television's most iconic characters never wanted to be an actress, but that's how it was with Keri Russell.
-While growing up in Arizona and later Colorado — the family moved around a lot because of her father's job as a Nissan executive (via Celebrity Net Worth) — young Russell had dreams of performing, but her heart was set on being a dancer (via The Hollywood Reporter).
+What you never knew about Keri Russell is that the woman behind one of television's most iconic characters never wanted to be an actor.
+While growing up in Arizona and later Colorado — the family moved around a lot because of her father's job as a Nissan executive — young Russell had dreams of performing, but her heart was set on being a dancer.
 At age 13, she earned a scholarship to a dance school, and her career was put into motion.
+"I didn't grow up desperate to be an actress. ...
+I was a dancer.
+That's kind of, like, the only thing I'm trained in," she said during an "Off Camera with Sam Jones" interview.

 Dancing would end up being Russell's ticket to stardom — just not in the way she expected.
 All those lessons and hard work would pay off in the form of an audition for "The Mickey Mouse Club" television show.